 - Fast facts: Earthquakes and tsunamis

-- What hazards are caused by earthquakes?
+- What are hazards linked to earthquakes?

 - How can I help people affected by earthquakes and tsunamis?

-- Timeline: History of earthquake and tsunami studies
+- Timeline: Earthquake and tsunami studies

 Fast facts: Earthquakes and tsunamis

 - Every year, Earth experiences approximately 500,000 earthquakes, about 100,000 of them being perceptible and around 100 causing damage.
 Major earthquakes, measuring a magnitude of 7 or higher, occur somewhere on earth roughly once a month.

 - A magnitude 9.5 earthquake in Chile on May 22, 1960, is the most powerful earthquake in recorded history.